 STEM Courses for Certificate Renewal

-Visit the OSPI website at www.k12.wa.us/educator-support/continuing-education-clock-hours/stem-clock-hours for more information regarding this requirement.
-Trainings meet the professional and continuing elementary and secondary certificate renewal requirements for STEM (RCW 28A.10.2212).
-For questions regarding STEM courses, contact Scott Poirier or Annie Lamberto.
+Visit the OSPI website at www.k12.wa.us/educator-support/continuing-education-clock-hours/stem-clock-hours for more information regarding the STEM requirement for certificate renewal.
+All trainings below meet the professional and continuing elementary and secondary certificate renewal requirements for STEM (RCW 28A.10.2212).
+For questions regarding STEM courses, contact Kendru Dimalanta.

 - Registration is a TWO Step Process

-1. Register for the course using the link listed below.
+1. Register for each course using the link listed below for each course.

 2. Use the registration link in your confirmation email to complete the Zoom registration.

-3. You will immediately be directed to the course Zoom information page, including the link to access the
+You will immediately be directed to the course Zoom information page, including the link

 - Courses are free and clock hours will be provided.